 "In every Presidential Election Year the Congressional District Convention shall elect 3 Delegates ... to the Republican National Convention [Article V (A)(2)(d)].

 CD 1: TBD.

-Thursday 7 May - Sunday 10 May 2020 (presumably): The State Convention.
+Thursday 14 May - Sunday 17 May 2020: The State Convention.
 The State Convention elects the 29 National Convention statewide Delegates according to the results of the primary.

 In addition, the convention elects the National Committeeman and National Committeewoman.
 The party Chairman, who will also attend the national convention, may be elected at a different time.